Hurricane Debbie (1961): Northern Ireland

 Exceptionally strong winds from the storm buffeted parts of Northern Ireland.
 The winds downed tens of thousands of trees and more than 1,000 telephone lines across the region.
 Countless roads across Northern Ireland were blocked by debris and major rail lines had to suspend service.
 There was severe damage in the city of Derry where a newly built school was destroyed.
 Losses in the city alone amounted to £500,000 (US$1.4 million).
 In Lagan Valley, a brick community hall was destroyed.
 An estimated 200 homes and two churches in Strabane were damaged.
 The town's labour exchange building was severely damaged as well.
 In a local cemetery, many tombstones were uprooted from concrete foundations and destroyed.
 A newly built fire station in Clogher collapsed after its roof was blown off.
 Several people were injured in Belfast after a glass ceiling collapsed in a bus station and a piece of corrugated roofing blew in from a nearby building.

 Six people were killed in Northern Ireland, mostly due to fallen trees: two in County Fermanagh and one each in Cookstown, Dungannon, Omagh, and elsewhere in Tyrone.
 The cereal crop in Northern Ireland suffered greatly due to Debbie, with half of the yield being lost.
 Losses from the crop were estimated at £1 million (US$2.8 million).
 In the wake of the storm, military ambulances from the Royal Army Medical Corps were dispatched to parts of West Tyrone.
 Power repair crews were dispatched for nearly a week repairing downed wires across Northern Ireland.
 Many public authorities paid tribute to the workers for their tireless work.

 Elsewhere

 After passing through Ireland, the storm brought strong winds and heavy rain to parts of Scotland and Wales, resulting in some damage and flooding in the region.
 On the coast of Lancashire and the Isle of Man, sand storms were reported.

-Unsettled weather in the Cape Verde Islands brought about by Tropical Storm Debbie was blamed for a plane crash on September 6 that killed 60 people.
+Unsettled weather in the Cape Verde Islands brought about by Tropical Storm Debbie was blamed for the deaths of 60 people and a plane crash on 6 September.
 Strong winds were also reported from the Bay of Biscay to locations in northern Norway.